kyma-project/kyma/resources/knative/README.md

 Kyma-specific changes:
  * Every CRD has the `helm.sh/hook: crd-install` annotation set.
 This forces Helm to install the CRDs before other resources.
  * The duplicate of the `images.caching.internal.knative.dev` CRD is removed from the serving release.
+ * The `config-domain` is made configurable by specifying the `.Values.domainName` as the helm template.

 > **NOTE:** The Knative build component is not installed.